raymondbutcher/django-readwrite/README.md

   HTTP request according to configured HTTP methods (GET, POST, etc) and URL paths.
-* Chooses a random connection if there are multiple databases configured for a request - poor man's database load balancing.
+* Chooses a random connection if there are multiple databases configured to match the request (poor man's load balancing).
 * Raises an exception if a view tries to write to a read-only database.
 * No issues with database replica latency,